StuartRiffle/ragtag-tiger/README.md

 Ok, last one.
 The option `--llm-preset` allows for auto-selection of providers based on which models they support.
 Provider availability is determined by checking for API keys in the environment.
 For example:

-`--llm-preset codellama-70b,gemini,gpt-4,mixtral-8x7b`
+`--llm-preset codellama-70b,gemini-pro,gpt-4,mixtral-8x7b`

-That will use the information in `data/providers.json` to find a source for each of those models.
+That will use the information in `data/providers.json` to find an inference provider for each of those models.
 Look inside that file for more information.

 # Workflow tips